pananton/busrpc-dev/README.md

 JSON document created by [`gendoc`](#gendoc) command contains all busrpc entities (classes, methods, structures, etc.) found in the project organized in the tree structure where parent entity contains entities nested in it.

+## Entity

-General information common for all type of entities:
+This is common information for all entity types.

 | Field name | Type   | Description                                                                   |
 | ---------- | ------ | ----------------------------------------------------------------------------- |